ading2210/gh-large-releases/README.md

 Then, you can set the `worker_url` option when invoking the Github action to have the workflow link to your own instance of the worker.

-### Private Repos
+### Private Repositories

-The Cloudflare worker supports downloading private releases, as long as you provide a Github API token as a secret.
+The Cloudflare worker supports downloading private and draft releases, as long as you provide a Github API token as a secret.

 To set the Github token on the worker after it has been deployed, create a secret called `GITHUB_TOKEN` on the worker, or run: